-Nurses are vital to the work we do here at the Trust.
+Nurses are vital to the work we do here at our hospitals.
 They are key in contributing to the health and wellbeing of our patients.

 At the centre of what we do is the aim to give patients with heart and lung diseases the best possible care.
 We do this by helping our staff realise their potential.